-Dharani Katanguru
+Dharani Katanguru dharani.katanguru@npl.co.uk

-dharani.katanguru@npl.co.uk

-Charlotte Blake

-charlotte.blake@npl.co.uk | +44 2089 438 713
+Charlotte Blake charlotte.blake@npl.co.uk | +44 2089 438 713

-National Physical Laboratory, Hampton Road, Teddington, Middlesex, United Kingdom,

-TW11 0LW

-Customers were surveyed about their place of work (e.g., a division of their company) rather than their whole enterprise.
+National Physical Laboratory, Hampton Road, Teddington, Middlesex, United Kingdom, TW11 0LW Customers were surveyed about their place of work (e.g., a division of their company) rather than their whole enterprise.
 This report uses the term 'businesses' in place of 'business sites'.
+Sampling weights were adjusted using post-stratification for the analyses to be representative of the entire population of the survey, 2,870 sites.

-The evidence from this derives from a small sample size, these conditional probabilities are noticeably higher than for most other technological areas.
+The evidence from this derives from a sample size of X, however these conditional probabilities are noticeably higher than for most other technological areas.